CodeCshekhar/reddit-app-demo/README.md

 # Reddit Clone App

 ## Overview
-This is a Reddit-like application built using Android development with Gradle as the build system.
+This is a Reddit-like application built using App development with Gradle as the build system.
 The app provides key features inspired by the Reddit platform, allowing users to browse, interact with, and share content.

 ## Features
 - User authentication and registration